Wings of an Eagle

-"Wings of an Eagle" is a song written and recorded by Australian singer Russell Morris.
-Not to be confused with the American Metrocolor film The Wings of Eagles or Ken Follett's novel On Wings of Eagles, the song was produced by Peter Dawkins.
+"Wings of an Eagle" is a song written and recorded by Australian singer Russell Morris, produced by Peter Dawkins.
 It was released in November 1972 and peaked at number 9 on the Australian Go-Set chart in January 1973, becoming Morris' sixth top twenty.
-It was Morris' final release on the His Master's Voice/ EMI label, before signing with Wizard Records.
+It was Morris' final release on the His Master's Voice label, before signing with Wizard Records.

 Australian music journalist Ian McFarlane said the song was "brilliant".

 The song was inspired by Morris' love for ancient mythology, and how First Australians, Native Americans and early Romans believed an eagle took the spirits of the dead to the heavens.